jsbriantes/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/10.code-recipes/docs.md

 ### Links and resources
 * [Custom field formatter for displaying entity images with thumbnails and 1 large image], posted by Ivan Jaros in [Drupal Answers] on StackExchange.
+* [Adding a custom Ajax command to Add to Cart form variation updates]

 [Custom field formatter for displaying entity images with thumbnails and 1 large image]: https://drupal.stackexchange.com/questions/192471/display-entity-images-with-thumbnails-and-1-large-image
 [Drupal Answers]: https://drupal.stackexchange.com/
+[Adding a custom Ajax command to Add to Cart form variation updates]: https://github.com/rszrama/commerce_example3